Bylaws

 Section 2.2 To encourage and assist in the advancement of scientific and technical standards of sleep diagnostics and therapy;

-Section 2.3 To protect and preserve both the patient and public trust in the field of sleep medicine, and sleep health professionals, by promoting the highest level of clinical standards for patient care, quality and safety;
+Section 2.3 To protect and preserve both the patient and public trust in the field of sleep medicine, and sleep health professionals, by promoting the highest level of clinical standards for patient care, quality, and safety;

 Section 2.4 To increase awareness of sleep medicine and sleep disorders treatment;

-Section 2.5 To promote avenues of training and qualifications for sleep and all healthcare professionals participating in the patient’s sleep health journey; To provide a unified voice for sleep professionals in matters of insurance reimbursement, testing standards and the application of treatment modalities for sleep disorders;
+Section 2.6 To provide a unified voice for sleep professionals in matters of insurance reimbursement, testing standards, and the application of treatment modalities for sleep disorders;

 ARTICLE 3: FUNDS, DUES, AND ACTIVITIES

-Funds of the Society shall consist of monies raised by annual dues levied on the members, voluntary contributions to the Society, and income from any other source approved by the Board of Directors.
+3.1 Funds of the Society shall consist of monies raised by annual dues levied on the members, voluntary contributions to the Society, and income from any other source approved by the Board of Directors.
 No part of the net earnings of the Society shall inure to the benefit of any private shareholder or individual.

 ARTICLE 4: REGISTERED OFFICE